 The course looks at the negative and positive effects of public policy on gender relations in the family and the labor market.
 The reasons for gender differences in economic outcomes are discussed.
 Policies to promote gender equity are considered.
 The first part of the course focuses on the labor market and the gender wage gap.
-The second part of the course examines the family, with a particular focus on intra-household resource allocation.
-The final part of the course considers macro-economic issues.
-The course takes a comparative perspective on gender inequality in the labor market, drawing insights from developed, transitional, and developing countries.
+The second part of the course examines the family, with a particular focus on intrahousehold resource allocation.
+The final part of the course takes a comparative perspective on gender inequality in the labor market, drawing insights from developed, transitional, and developing countries.